Vacancies and internships

 - Administrative tasks

+We can only take one intern at a time.
 Internships will usually run for a minimum of 12 weeks and for a minimum of three days a week, although we are willing to consider other arrangements for exceptional candidates.
+We do not currently have a vacancy, however candidates are welcome to apply at any time if they wish to be considered for a future post.
+Applicants should complete the application form below and return it together with a copy of their CV.

 "As a criminology and sociology student the opportunity to apply my knowledge through working at the Police Foundation was amazing.
 My work consisted of writing briefings, assisting with independent research and providing administrative support for both the director and the senior researcher.
 My experience at the Foundation was thoroughly enriching and without it I doubt that I would have been able to secure employment in one of the most challenging job markets in decades.
 I am now preparing to start a career as a probation officer."